processing/processing-pi-website/content/tutorial/camera/index.md

 There are four steps to create and use a shader file in your Processing sketch:

 1. Creating a shader file in the same folder as the sketch
-2. Declaring the shader in the sketch using `PShader` class
+2. Declaring the shader in the sketch using `PShader` type
 3. Loading the shader file via `loadShader()` method
 4. Activating the shader via `shader()` method